TF0X/azure-tf-sketchboard/README.md

 **Limitations**: Not all AzureRM resources are supported.
 Complex configurations may require manual adjustment.

 **Costs**: Generated resources incur Azure costs.
 Run `terraform plan` to review pricing.
+ **Warning**: This tool is in active development.
+Generated Terraform may be incomplete or invalid — always review and run `terraform validate` before applying.
 ## 🤖 AI-Assisted Development

 This project uses **AI for code generation and documentation**.
 All code has been reviewed and tested.
 Always validate generated Terraform against your requirements before deploying.